Won't Stand Down (Muse song): Release

 On 25 December 2021, Muse lead singer and guitarist Matt Bellamy held a brief livestream on the official Muse Instagram account.
 In the video, he can be seen driving his Tesla on Autopilot mode, with his 10-year-old son Bing in the passenger seat.
 The pair are listening (and, in Bing's case, headbanging) to a then-unreleased Muse song, entitled "Won't Stand Down" on the car stereo screen, while Matt provides occasional commentary over the track.
 In total, the livestream previewed a roughly one-minute-long section of the song.
 Muse's own Instagram account hinted towards the release of a new single in a post on 31 December, initially uploaded with the caption "Looking forward to WSD.
 We'll see you on the other side!" before "WSD" was changed to "2022" after a few minutes.

 The release of "Won't Stand Down" as a single was officially confirmed by Muse on 7 January 2022, with the release date set for 13 January on all digital platforms.
 On 9 January, a further snippet of the song, this time consisting of the opening verse, was posted to Muse's TikTok account as well as a "Won't Stand Down"-themed Instagram Stories mask filter.

 Writing and composition

 Musically, the song has been described as heavy metal, hard rock, and electronic rock.
 Prior to release, the song was described as Muse's "heaviest material yet", featuring a metalcore breakdown.
 The song also contains "heavy guitars and industrial-like distortions", and "triplet-flow-type vocals in the verse".
+The song was mixed by Dan Lancaster, who would become Muse's new live touring member from 2022 onwards, replacing longtime touring member, Morgan Nicholls.

 According to vocalist and guitarist Matt Bellamy, "'Won't Stand Down' is a song about standing your ground against bullies, whether that be on the playground, at work or anywhere."